 This fanfic contains examples of:

-Author Tract : Written (from word of god) to "set right" perceived issues with certain other pro-conversion TCB stories.
+Author Tract : The author himself states the story was written to "set right" perceived issues with certain other pro-conversion TCB stories.
 Whether it works is left as an exercise to the individual reader.

 Anticlimax: Celestia's Answer ends with Equestria just... vanishing.